-- An assessment of biodiversity significance as per Policy 23 of the Regional Policy Statement for the Wellington Region (Greater Wellington Regional Council, 2013) as presented in Table 1. - An assessment of ecosystem value as presented in Table 2 and Table 3; - An assessment of the magnitude of the impact based on criteria listed in Table 4; - The application of a matrix which determines the level of effect based on the site or species assessed value and the assessed magnitude of impact (Table 5).
+- An assessment of ecosystem and species value as presented in Table 2 and Table 3; - An assessment of the magnitude of the impact based on criteria listed in Table 4; - The application of a matrix which determines the level of effect based on the site or species assessed value and the assessed magnitude of impact (Table 5).

-2.5.1 Assessing ecological value
+2.6.1 Assessing ecological value

-For plant communities and habitats we have applied the criteria as described in the EIANZ (2015) guidance (Note these criteria are similar, but not identical, to those in Policy 23).
+For plant communities and habitats we have applied the criteria as described in the EIANZ (2015) guidance (note that these criteria are similar, but not identical, to those in Policy 23).
 Each of the four criteria are subjectively scored "high", "moderate", "low" or "nil", based on the assessor's experience and knowledge of the site.
 The four scores are then combined to provide a single site score which ranges from "Very High" to "Low" based on the following system (refer to Table 2).